aydantasdemir/altin/README.md

 Usage
 =====

-   If you want to get an e-mail from this script everyday example at 8:00 a.m edit your crontab line
+   If you want to get an e-mail from this script everyday example at 8:00 a.m edit your crontab file with this line

 ```python